COVID-19 Emergency Support Funds

 Recipients of these funds must recognize the Government of Canada for the support.
 The attached document outlines the guidelines for recognition.

-These funds will be eligible to apply for Minor Ball Clubs & Leagues in Saskatchewan that were members of Baseball Sask in the 2020 baseball season.
+These funds will be eligible to apply for Minor Ball Clubs & Leagues in Saskatchewan that were members of Baseball Sask in 2020 and/or will be in the 2021 baseball season.

 Individual members (players or coaches) must have an umbrella organization above them.
 Ex) Baseball Regina, Unity Minor Ball, etc.